The Philosophy Takeaway

 Popular Posts

-• The goodness of bad art - By Selim 'Selim' Talat
+• A Giant Spiny Insect - By Selim 'Selim' Talat

-• Let’s engender a debate about gender - Samuel Mack-Poole
+• Let’s engender a debate about gender - By Samuel Mack-Poole

 Let’s engender a debate about gender “ Frailty, thy name is woman!” – Hamlet , Act one Scene Two, by William Shakespear...